Overcoming the Pain of Childhood Abuse and Neglect

 Why can’t I fix myself?

 When emotional wounds occur in childhood, these injuries are experienced from a child’s perspective.
 Memories and understanding of the events are stored in the brain in that child-like state.
 Children do not process information like adults.
 They tend to place too much blame on themselves and internalize negative messages received from others.
 We carry this blame as adults and still believe and replay those negative messages.
-“You’re stupid,” “Why can’t you do anything right?”
-“I wish you were never born.”
+“You’re stupid,” “Why can’t you do anything right?” or, “I wish you were never born.”
 We may tell ourselves these things for years after those who made the original tapes are long gone.

 Memories of these events are painful, so we tend to avoid thinking about them too deeply.
 Or if we do think about them, we focus on certain parts at the expense of others, precluding a complete picture of the events.
 Thus we have an incomplete and child-like view of the harms experienced, and any mental “solution” to the problem is likewise incomplete and without the benefit of being properly vetted by our mature higher mind.
-The child mind wants to rewrite the story and change the ending (as per the 3 points above).
+The child mind wants to rewrite the story and change the ending (as per the three points above).
 But doing so at this late stage will not change the past nor will it remove the pain experienced nor will it fix the psychological and spiritual damage.

 Confronting the totality of our painful experiences is the only way to gain mastery over the past.
 It allows us to objectively revisit what happened so that we can reassess it from a more mature and objective vantage point.
 It allows us to gain a more complete picture of the events and come to more appropriate conclusions about the cause and meaning of what happened.
-This understanding allows us move past the futile urge to reenact these experiences and allows us to recreate an internal understanding of who we really are in a more functional and accurate way.
+This understanding allows us to move past the futile urge to reenact these experiences and allows us to recreate an internal understanding of who we really are in a more functional and accurate way.